News:

 vikki@whatfrogs.org

-Vikki Jackson has worked as a wetland ecologist for over twenty five years.
+Vikki Jackson worked as a wetland ecologist for over twenty five years.
 She received a Masters of Science in Biology from Western Washington University with thesis work on peatland ecology.
-Her work with wetlands has led to an interest (some would say obsession) with amphibians.
-Vikki has been involved in amphibian projects in Western Washington including as the project lead for a citizen science project for amphibian documentation within the Chuckanut Mountains and as a project coordinator for another citizen science based amphibian survey on BP lands in Ferndale, WA.
+Her work with wetlands led to an interest (some would say obsession) with amphibians.
+Vikki has been involved in amphibian projects in Western Washington including the lead for a citizen science project for amphibian documentation within the Chuckanut Mountains and as a project coordinator for another citizen science based amphibian survey on BP lands in Ferndale, WA.
 Most recently she has served as the program manager for the Whatcom County Amphibian Monitoring Program (WCAMP) since 2013.
 Her work with WCAMP has included research and documentation of habitat use and census work on Oregon Spotted Frog in Whatcom County since 2011.

 Lead Scientist: